ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Behaviors.md

 - Citation: provide pre-formatted citations for content in various forms.
 - Annotation: allow scholarly commentary to be applied to content, works, or collections.
 - Arrangement: facilitate the grouping of works and content into arbitrary collections.
+- Working Sets: data management needs for a research project are not the same as curating digitized humanities materials.
+  We think that Projects can be an answer for this.

 ## Administration
 - **Delegate Accounts:** allow users to act on behalf of other users.